 Although they are not fully enclosed, all suites have high seat walls and enjoy total privacy.
 Nobody is directly looking into the suite across the aisle as none of the rows quite line up, and the window suites are angled towards the windows while the middle seats are angled towards the centerline.
 Also, dividers can be raised for extra privacy.

 The seat itself is spacious, with a generous pitch of 78 inches (198 cm) and a width of 22 inches (56 cm).
 It features a dark, leather-stitched upholstery.
-In front of the seat, there’s an adjustable ottoman that can be used as part of the flatbed or as an extra seat to dine with someone else.
+In front of the seat, an adjustable ottoman can be used as part of the flatbed or as an extra seat to dine with someone else.
 The entertainment screen is located above the ottoman and swings out from the suite’s sidewall.
 That same seat wall also holds a cabinet opening to the aisle where you can hang a coat and store your shoes.

 There is a reading lamp and a small cabinet for storing smaller items.
 This space also contains the power ports, a USB port, and the inflight entertainment remote.
 Above this cabinet are some buttons and a jog wheel control device to regulate everything within the suite, from the programmable seat positions and the suite’s lighting, privacy screens, and the automatic window shades.
 This side of the seat has a platform to place a drink on, and that stores your tray table.